LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/PTU_Retry_Sequence.md

 SDL should

-NOT perform a PTU sequence for getting the PT with a certificate
+NOT perform an additional PTU sequence for getting the PT with a certificate

-### Initiating PTU the next ignition cycle
+### Conditions for PTU within the same IGN cycle after retry sequence failed
 9.

 In case

-the policy table exchange is unsuccessful after the retry strategy is completed

-Policy Manager must

-initiate the new PT exchange sequence upon the next ignition on.

-### Conditions for PTU within the same IGN cycle after retry sequence failed
-10.

-In case

 anything triggers Policy Table Update request

-Policy Manager must
+SDL must

 - start PTU sequence